 It's always a good idea to preview what you might see in the water.

-There was plenty of exploring in the grass bess off South Beach.
+There was plenty of exploring in the grass beds off South Beach.

 Floating above the sights below is an interesting perspective.